mautic/mautic/plugins/GrapesJsBuilderBundle/README.md

 GrapesJS plugin introduce also support for [MJML](https://mjml.io/) language.
 Just [create template](https://developer.mautic.org/#themes) as usual and add to template `email.mjml.tpl` file with properly formatted MJML syntax.

-You can use the Blank MJML template provided by Webmecanik Blank MJML as a starting point - this ships with Mautic.
+You can use the Blank template as a starting point - this ships with Mautic.

 ## Existing Templates